pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Galaksija.md

 ## GALe Online Emulator
 Open [the online emulator](http://galaksija.net/?i=1) in your browser.
 Click "Tape" and then "File" to attach a GTP tape file, then load the tape as described above.
 Loading happens instantly, so you can immediately type RUN afterwards.

+Alternatively, you can drag and drop a GTP file into the emulation screen, it will be started automatically.
+Dropping the file onto the "Tape" button will only insert the tape.

 ## JSGalMin Online Emulator
 This is another [online emulator](http://galaksija.epizy.com/Galaksija/jsgalmin_lite.html), this one also emulates AY sound.